Undergraduate Course

 Our course places a strong emphasis on good writing, independence, accuracy and ethical practice, the values that have always underpinned the best journalism.
 But at Essex we go further, applying those values to the new world of social networks and mobile technology.

-• Benefit from opportunities to work in the field, both independently and alongside practicing journalists across a range of media
+You will gain a thorough training in the theory and practice of journalism.
+You will benefit from opportunities to work in the field, both independently and alongside practising journalists across a range of media

-• Find, tell and publish your own ‘real' stories across different media, building a substantial portfolio of work to show to future employers
+Find, tell and publish your own ‘real' stories across different media, building a substantial portfolio of work to show to future employers Study topics including the art of storytelling, the history of journalism, investigations, social media, and data journalism.

+Work towards the industry-standard NCTJ Diploma in Journalism as part of your degree.
+Gain an essential understanding of media law and how the UK works.
 As a student at one of the UK's leading social science institutions and a pioneer of literature and writing, you are uniquely placed to acquire a deep understanding of the world you report on as well as to develop your own powerful journalistic style.

 Professional accreditation